STET (text editor)

-The STET text editor (the 'STructured Editing Tool') may have been the first folding editor; its first version was written in 1977 by Mike Cowlishaw.
+The STET text editor (short for "structured editing tool") may have been the first folding editor; its first version was written in 1977 by Mike Cowlishaw.
 The editor runs on the IBM VM/CMS operating system.

-STET was written to explore an approach to text editing that followed the principles of Structured programming.
+STET was written to explore an approach to text editing that followed the principles of structured programming.
 It allows programs and documentation to be written 'top-down', with blocks of code or text kept to a limited size (usually less than a page).